CORN ON CORN PROJECT IN AFRICA

 It was clear to us during the initial visit to review the needs of this project that our work was going to be cut out for our team.

 While the project manager had his ideas, we knew these were not going to work so our first task was to teach him basic agronomy, soil fertility, plant health, seed genetics, chemical selection, nutrient management, financial management, how to properly plan, how to manage employees, and crop planning.

-Our next task was to motivate the employees, train them in all equipment maintenance, equipment operations, equipment repair, educate them on planting rates, how to mix chemicals, how to handle chemicals safely, proper storage techniques and many other on-farm functions a worker should do.
+Our next task was to motivate the employees, train them in all equipment maintenance, equipment operations, equipment repair, educate them on planting rates, how to mix chemicals, how to handle chemicals safely, proper storage techniques, and many other on-farm functions a worker should do.

-Upon working with the project manager and employees our next task was to add inventory for spare parts, the correct equipment for the job, make all setting on the equipment for proper operations.
+Upon working with the project manager and employees our next task was to add inventory for spare parts, the correct equipment for the job, make all settings on the equipment for proper operations.
 The planters in the previous four years had never been adjusted properly or maintained.
 We completely went through the planter and made all the adjustments.
-Calibrating sprayers and setting the harvester was also required as these had never been set properly from the time they had arrived.
+Calibrating sprayers and setting the harvester were also required as these had never been set properly from the time they had arrived.